github/docs/content/developers/github-marketplace/setting-pricing-plans-for-your-listing.md

 You can disable GitHub Marketplace free trials without retiring the pricing plan, but this prevents you from initiating future free trials for that plan.
 If you choose to disable free trials for a pricing plan, users already signed up can complete their free trial.

 After retiring a pricing plan, you can create a new pricing plan with the same name as the removed pricing plan.
 For instance, if you have a "Pro" pricing plan but need to change the flat rate price, you can remove the "Pro" pricing plan and create a new "Pro" pricing plan with an updated price.
 Users will be able to purchase the new pricing plan immediately.

+If you are not a verified publisher, then you cannot change a pricing plan for your app.
+For more information about becoming a verified publisher, see "[Applying for publisher verification for your organization](/developers/github-marketplace/applying-for-publisher-verification-for-your-organization)."